Elgg/Elgg/README.txt

-Elgg
+Coopfunding
+====

-Copyright (c) 2008-2013 See COPYRIGHT.txt
+Copyright (c) 2008-2013, see COPYRIGHT.txt

-See CONTRIBUTORS.txt for development credits.

-Elgg is managed by the Elgg Foundation, a nonprofit organization that was founded to govern, protect, and promote the Elgg open source social network engine.
-The Foundation aims to provide a stable, commercially and individually independent organization that operates in the best interest of Elgg as an open source project.
+For development credits, see CONTRIBUTORS.txt.

+Coopfunding is managed by Cooperativa Integral Catalana (http://cooperativa.cat), a transition initiative for the social transformation from the bottom, through self-management, self-organization and networking.

-The project site can be found at http://elgg.org/
+The project site can be found at https://coopfunding.net/.

-The Elgg project was started in 2004 by:
-Ben Werdmuller <ben@benwerd.com, http://benwerd.com> and
-Dave Tosh <davidgtosh@gmail.com>
+Coopfunding is based on the Elgg open source social network engine (http://elgg.org).

-Elgg is released under the GNU General Public License (GPL) Version 2 and the Massachusetts Institute of Technology (MIT) License.
+Coopfunding is released under the GNU Affero General Public License (GPL) Version 3 or later.
 See LICENSE.txt in the root of the package you downloaded.

 For installation instructions, see INSTALL.txt.